Gwehelog

 Gwehelog is a village settlement in the community of Llanarth, in Monmouthshire, south east Wales.

 Location

 Gwehelog is located 2 miles south of the village of Raglan and 2 miles north of the town of Usk in very rural Monmouthshire.

 History and amenities

-There is a Methodist chapel nearby.
-It was built in 1822, in the Simple Gothic and later Vernacular style of the long-wall entry type.
+There is a Methodist chapel nearby, built in 1822, in a Gothic vernacular style.
 It was modified in 1902.
-The minister is Rev Ruth Lownsbrough.
+The minister is Rev Ruth Lownsbrough and Sunday services are at 3.00 pm or 4:00 pm.
+The chapel is also available for community use.

-A local pub and restaurant is the Hall Inn.
+The local pub and restaurant is the Hall Inn.
+There is also a village hall available for hire.

-In May 2020 a 57-year-old man died after being attacked by a water buffalo at a farm in Gwehelog.
-A 19-year-old man was also airlifted to hospital and was in a critical condition at Cardiff's University Hospital of Wales.
-A 22-year-old woman suffered leg injuries.
-The animal was destroyed after Gwent Police were called to the farm.